 Zhuan Pei joined the Department of Policy Analysis and Management at Cornell University in July 2015 as an assistant professor.
 In his research, he investigates the effect and design of social and employment programs and studies applied micro-econometric methods in causal inference.
 Prior to Cornell, he was a postdoctoral economist at the W. E. Upjohn Institute for Employment Research from 2012 to 2013 and an assistant professor of economics at Brandeis University between 2013 and 2015.

-"Inference on Causal Effects in a Generalized Regression Kink Design", with David Card, David S. Lee and Andrea Weber, Econometrica, 86(6): 2453-2483, Nov 2015.
+"Inference on Causal Effects in a Generalized Regression Kink Design", with David Card, David S. Lee, and Andrea Weber, Econometrica, 86(6): 2453-2483, November 2015.
 Working paper versions: Upjohn Institute Working Paper 15-218 and IZA Discussion Paper #8757.
 Previous versions: Nonlinear Policy Rules and the Identification and Estimation of Causal Effects in a Generalized Regression Kink Design, NBER Working Paper #18564; Quasi-Experimental Identification and Estimation in the Regression Kink Design, Princeton University Industrial Relations Section Working Paper #553.

-"Arecibo Multi-Epoch HI Absorption Measurements Against Pulsars: Tiny-Scale Atomic Structure", with S. Stanimirovic, J. M. Weisberg, K. Tuttle, J. T. Green, The Astrophysical Journal, 720:415-434, Sept 2010.
+"Arecibo Multi-Epoch HI Absorption Measurements Against Pulsars: Tiny-Scale Atomic Structure", with S. Stanimirovic, J. M. Weisberg, K. Tuttle, and J. T. Green, Astrophysical Journal, 720:415-434, September 2010.

-PAM 3160: Labor Markets and Public Policy, 2016-18
+PAM 3160: Labor Markets and Public Policy, 2016-2019, 2021

-PAM 6091/ECON 6591: Empirical Strategies for Policy Research II, 2015, 2017, 2018
+PAM 6091/ECON 6591: Empirical Strategies for Policy Research II, 2015, 2017-2019, 2021

 Princeton University, Ph.D. in Economics, June 2012